Lottery Questions and Answers

-The first term after receiving your diploma is very important.
+The first term after graduating from a New Mexico high school or receiving a New Mexico HSEC is very important.
 It is called your Qualifying Term.
 The Legislative Lottery Scholarship eligibility is based on credits and grades earned during the Qualifying Term only.
-You must earn a minimum 12 credits and a 2.5 Grade Point Average (GPA) or better in your Qualifying Term to be awarded the Lottery the following term.
+You must earn a minimum 12 credits at CNM with a 2.5 Grade Point Average (GPA) or better in your Qualifying Term to be awarded the Lottery the following term.
 Qualifying Term Requirements cannot be made up.
 Credits earned can be college level or developmental of 750 level or higher.

 - Credits are earned in classes with traditional grade and credit/no credit classes of 750 level or higher.
 Classes completed with grades of F, NC, I, W, and AU, as well as ESOL and ESL do not count toward credits earned.

 - Grade Point Average (GPA) is the average of traditional letter grades, A, B, C, D, and F. The grade of CR counts towards total credit hours completed but does not affect GPA.
 GPA will be based only on the grades you receive in the traditional grade classes.